maiosx/maiosx/README.md

 I also used to make custom designs for [Valve](https://valvesoftware.com) and [Opera](https://opera.com).

-I am not officially affiliated with [Apple Inc.](https://apple.com) in any way- the maiOSX domain is [macosx.blog](https://macosx.blog), that was just a lucky grab.
+I am not officially affiliated with [Apple Inc.](https://apple.com) in any way- the maiOSX domain is [macosx.blog](https://macosx.blog), but that was just a lucky grab.

 ## You can make a donation on [my kofi page](https://ko-fi.com/maiosx) if you like my work.